 The following patient demographics and baseline disease characteristics were balanced between the treatment arms.
 The median age was 69 years (range 41-92) and the racial distribution was 92.7% Caucasian, 3.9% Black, 1.1% Asian, and 2.1% Other.
 Ninety-two percent of patients had an ECOG performance status score of 0-1 and 28% had a mean Brief Pain Inventory score of ≥ 4.
 Ninety-one percent of patients had metastases in bone and 23% had visceral involvement in the lung and/or liver.
 Fifty-nine percent of patients had radiographic evidence of disease progression and 41% had PSA-only progression on study entry.
 All patients had received prior docetaxel-based therapy and 24% had received two cytotoxic chemotherapy regimens.
 During the trial, 48% of patients on the XTANDI arm and 46% of patients on the placebo arm received glucocorticoids.

-The pre-specified interim analysis at the time of 520 events showed a statistically significant improvement in overall survival in patients on the XTANDI arm compared to patients on the placebo arm (Table 2 and Figure 3).
+A statistically significant improvement in overall survival was demonstrated at the pre-specified interim analysis at the time of 520 deaths in patients on the XTANDI arm compared to patients on the placebo arm (Table 3 and Figure 3).

 N = 800